Single Sign-On (SSO)

 Okta App Tile

-If your organization is using the Okta App Tile, please configure your app Initiate login URI as such:
+If your organization is using the Okta App Tile, configure your app Initiate login URI based on your Cast AI region:

 Navigate to Org Icon - > Manage - > Organizational profile - > SSO.